This tutorial goes through Deployment Manager using the

 gcloud config set compute/region us-central1 gcloud config set compute/zone us-central1-f

-Now that you have set up your environment, you can begin constructing your deployment.
+Now that you have set up your environment, you can start creating your deployment.